 - $39.00 USA (per US gallon)

-Polaris Premium Blue is a semi-synthetic 2-stroke oil offered by Polaris dealers for snowmobile engines without variable exhaust power valves.
+Polaris Premium Blue is a semi-synthetic 2-stroke oil offered by Polaris dealers.
+It is for snowmobile engines without variable exhaust power valves.
 This could be for older snowmobiles or newer sleds with the 550cc fan-cooled engine.
 Premium Blue is designed to provide adequate performance at a moderate price.

 At the price point for which Polaris is retailing Premium Blue, our first-rate AMSOIL Interceptor Synthetic 2-Stroke Oil could also be considered as a viable replacement.
 Interceptor is certainly suitable for older engines, sleds without power valves or the very latest 2-strokes on the market.